 The warm air that has been collected inside will be passed onto these very cool coils which will absorb all the heat in the air and displace it with their own coolness.
 This cooling process is called as phase conversion.

 While the inside unit tends to the cooling of the room, the outside unit has the compressor and it has a secondary yet very important function.
+The compressor can be either rotary or reciprocating.
 To convert the gas back to liquid again.
 This is so that the cooling efficiency of the air conditioner is maintained.

 The compressor will subject the produced gas to high pressures at which it converts back to the refrigerant liquid.
 During this process, it generates a lot of heat which is disposed off the unit with the large fans that you see in ACs as hot air.

 The entire process goes on and on in a cyclical loop which ensures that the room is cool, at all times.

 What are inverter ACs and why do we need them?

 Compressors have a single job.
 To compress the gas to liquid and dispose off the hot air that has been generated.
 In a regular air conditioner, the temperature in a room is maintained by constantly cooling the warm air.

 This calls for the constant conversion of the refrigerant to gas and back to liquid again.
 For this to happen, a compressor turns on, condenses the gas to liquid and then turns off.
 This is a constant process and the amount of electricity needed to turn on the compressor on and off each time is humungous.

 It puts obvious pressure and high load is too much.
 Inverter technology solves this problem by keeping the compressor on at all times.
 This solves the problem of having to turn on the compressor every once in a while.